-Within 180 days of the Effective Date or at such later date as may be approved by the Public Works Director/City Engineer, for good cause shown, the Operator shall develop, implement, and carry out a Groundwater Monitoring Program for the Drilling Project site or Oil Field that is reviewed and approved by the Public Works Director/City Engineer.
+Within 180 days of the date of approval of the Comprehensive Drilling Plan, or at such later date as may be approved by the Public Works Director/City Engineer, for good cause shown, the Operator shall develop, implement, and carry out a Groundwater Monitoring Program for the Drilling Project site or Oil Field, which shall be submitted to the Public Works Director/City Engineer.
 The Operator's Groundwater Monitoring Program shall be consistent with all requirements of the RWQCB, and shall be submitted to the Water Replenishment District of Southern California, the West Basin Municipal Water District, and Golden State Water Company for review.
 Pursuant to the approved Program, the Operator shall install and maintain groundwater monitoring wells in the vicinity of each surface water retention basin, which is permitted by the RWQCB.
-Such monitoring wells shall be completed to the base of the permeable, potentially water-bearing, alluvium, Lakewood Formation, and San Pedro Formation, and to the top of the underlying, nonwater bearing Pico Formation, as determined by a California-certified professional geologist to be approved by the Public Works Director/City Engineer.
-The Program shall address water level and water quality, and shall include deep zone water level monitoring within the Pico Formation and other cap rock units on both east and west sides of the Newport Inglewood Fault Zone.
-The RWQCB and the Public Works

-Director/City Engineer shall be advised of the results of such monitoring on a quarterly basis and shall be immediately advised if such monitoring indicates a potential problem.
+Such monitoring wells shall be completed to the base of the permeable, potentially water-bearing, alluvium, Lakewood Formation, and San Pedro Formation, and to the top of the underlying, non-water bearing Pico Formation, as determined by a licensed California Engineering Geologist to be approved by the Public Works Director/City Engineer.
+The Program shall address water level and water quality, and shall include deep zone water level monitoring within the Pico Formation and other cap rock units on the west side of the Newport Inglewood Fault Zone.
+The RWQCB and the Public Works Director/City Engineer shall be advised of the results of such monitoring on a quarterly basis and shall be immediately advised if such monitoring indicates a potential problem.
+This requirement may be satisfied if the Operator can demonstrate, to the satisfaction of the Public Works Director/City Engineer, that a Groundwater Monitoring Program that meets these requirements is being implemented and has been approved for other parts of the Oil Field and can conclusively show that the Groundwater Monitoring Program applies to the Oil Field within the jurisdiction of the City.
+Additional information may be required by the Public Works Director/City Engineer to demonstrate compliance with this Section.